SPA vs MPA Tradeoffs

 });

-// Requires: DOM API support, runs on route transition
+// TypeScript 5.x — framework-agnostic; runs on every route transition

 if (document.title !== route.title) document.title = route.title;